It’s a tough situation.

-When someone tells you they don’t want to talk to you anymore, it’s easy to panic.
+When someone tells you or seems like they don’t want to talk to you anymore, it’s easy to panic.
 More so, get mad.

 It’s easy to take it personally.
 To wonder what you’ve done wrong and if they’re doing it to hurt you intentionally.

 But before you react mindlessly, think about the situation.
 Think about the reason why they don’t want to have a conversation with you.

 Sometimes, they might not even realize that they don’t want to talk to you.

 If it’s out of their hands and there is something you can do about it, ask nicely and say, “I’m sorry for causing a problem.”

 They might not say it directly, but they’ll begin to trust you again.

 However, if you’ve done nothing wrong and you’re reaching out because you want to talk, be kind.